vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###@SpringBootApplication
 - Main Class annotated with @SpringBootApplication, can be run as a jar with embedded application server (Tomcat by default, can be changed for example to Jetty or Undertow)
 - Actually consists of three annotations @Configuration, @EnableAutoConfiguration and @ComponentScan
-- @EnableAutoConfiguration configures modules based on presence of certain classes on class path - based on @Conditional
+- @EnableAutoConfiguration configures modules based on presence of certain classes on classpath - based on @Conditional
 - Manually declared beans usually override beans automatically created by AutoConfiguration (@ConditionalOnMissingBean is used), usually bean type and not name matters
 - Can selectively exclude some AutoConfigutation classes `@EnableAutoConfiguration(exclude=DataSourceAutoConfiguration.class)`